Alban Skënderaj: 2018–present: Continued success

 Skënderaj's chart appearance ensued into May 2018 with the single "Ping Pong" featuring Kosovo-Albanian rapper MC Kresha, which became a top three single in Albania.
 Another charting collaboration titled "Deja vu" with Albanian singer Young Zerka followed in June 2018.
 The follow-up "Lea" became a number-one single in September 2018 and "Nëntor, 26" experienced similar success on its release.
 Hapësira e një ëndrre, Skënderaj's second live studio album, was premiered in October 2018.
 Three subsequent top 10 singles, "Plagë në gjysmëshpirt", "Drejt në zemër" and "Duamë", were released in 2019.
 Released to positive response, the music video of "Duamë" comprises footage from Skënderaj's marriage ceremony in the Maldives.

 Personal life

 After a music collaboration proposed by Cani's father, Skënderaj started a relationship with Albanian singer Miriam Cani in 2007.
-On 28 November 2015, Cani gave birth to a daughter, Ameli Skënderaj, on the occasion of Albania's 103rd independence day.
-In June 2019, the singer presented a concert as part of his Hapësira e një ëndrre event in Pristina, Kosovo, at which both Cani and Skënderaj performed "Dhurata" and started the performance by revealing she was pregnant.
-Their son named Duam Skënderaj was born on 14 January 2020.
+On 28 November 2015, Cani gave birth to a daughter, Ameli Skënderaj.
+In June 2019, Skënderaj presented a concert as part of his Hapësira e një ëndrre event in Pristina, Kosovo, at which both Cani and Skënderaj performed "Dhurata" and started the performance by revealing she was pregnant.
+Their son Duam was born on 14 January 2020.